Plastic Surgery Trivia Quiz Questions With Answers

 A: More than 11,000 operations were performed on more than 5,000 men (mostly soldiers with facial injuries, usually from gunshot wounds).

-In 1930 who joined the practice and became committed to plastic surgery?
+who joined the practice and became committed to plastic surgery?

 A: Gillies' cousin, Archibald McIndoe.